brandur/sorg/content/passages-drafts/003-kumano-kodo.md

 travelers who will be staying the night.

-Our room was large and minimally furnished in the most tasteful way possible, with only a single low table ornamenting its expansive floors (like at Koya, bedding would appear for us later in the night).
+Our room was large and minimally furnished in the most tasteful way possible, with a single low table ornamenting its expansive floors (like at Koya, bedding would appear for us later in the night).
 A balcony surrounded by neatly-trimmed trees gave us a perfect vantage onto the tiny village.

 A common pastime for locals and visitors alike is to slow boil eggs in the hot spring's waters, and we found half a